MicrosoftDocs/azure-devops-docs/docs/test/create-test-cases.md

 ![Screenshot shows tags for a test case.](media/create-test-cases/test-case-tags.png)

+### Rename or remove test cases

-You can rename or delete test cases.
+You can rename or remove test cases.
 Open the test case from its shortcut menu.

 ![Screenshot shows a test case with its context menu with Open test case selected.](media/create-test-cases/open-test-case-option.png)